Quick Answer

 Track this separately so you can see whether the blocker is route eligibility or external verification.

-Use this placeholder until you confirm the current requirement: Add current required verification step after checking live guidance.
-If route-basis evidence is still provisional, mark Route basis as blocked and stop.
+Until the current required verification step is confirmed in live guidance, mark Route basis as blocked and stop.

 | Document | What it proves | Issuer | Name format shown | Status | Blocker |